L-Applin/rhtm/README.md

 1. Interaction between music, level design and player actions:
-  A.	Player actions will influence the music of the game.
+  A.	Player actions will influence the music of the game.;
   B.  	These changes in music will be reflected in the level itself.
-Ex. :
+Ex. :;
     i.
-Door opens, spike removed, platform appears, etc ii.
-Colors
+Door opens, spike removed, platform appears, etc;
+    ii.
+Colors;
     iii.
-Enemies
+Enemies;

     iv.
 General change (gravity (?), level rotation (?), teleportation (?), etc).